 - (i) v against u.
-It will be a curve. - (ii) Magnification $\begin{pmatrix} v \\ m = | \text{against } v \text{ which is} \\ \text{a straight line and to find focal length by intercept.} \end{pmatrix}$ - (iii) y = (100/v) against x = (100/u) which is a straight line and find f by intercepts. - 2.
-To find f of a convex lens by displacement method.

-- 3. To determine the focal length of a given convex lens with the help of an auxiliary convex lens. - 4.
+It will be a curve. - (ii) Magnification $\left(m = \frac{v}{u}\right)$ against v which is a straight line and to find focal length by intercept. - (iii) y = (100/v) against x = (100/u) which is a straight line and find f by intercepts. - 2.
+To find f of a convex lens by displacement method. - 3.
+To determine the focal length of a given convex lens with the help of an auxiliary convex lens. - 4.
 To determine the focal length of a concave lens, using an auxiliary convex lens, not in contact and plotting appropriate graph. - 5.
 To determine focal length of concave mirror by using two pins (by u-v method). - 6.
-To determine the refractive index of a liquid by using a convex lens and a plane mirror. - 7.
-To determine the focal length of a convex mirror using convex lens. - 8.
+To determine the refractive index of a liquid by using a convex lens and a plane mirror.

+- 7. To determine the focal length of a convex mirror using convex lens. - 8.
 Using a metre bridge, determine the resistance of about 100 cm of (constantan) wire.
-Measure its length and radius and hence, calculate the specific resistance of the material. - 9.
-Verify Ohm's law for the given unknown resistance (a 60 cm constantan wire), plotting a graph of potential difference versus current.
-Also calculate the resistance per cm of the wire from the slope of the graph and the length of the wire. - 10.
-To compare emfs of two cells using a potentiometer. - 11.
-To determine the internal resistance of a cell by a potentiometer. - 12.
+Measure its length and radius and hence, calculate the specific resistance of the material.Verify Ohm's law for the given unknown resistance (a 60 cm constantan wire), plotting a graph of potential difference versus current.
+Also calculate the resistance per cm of the wire from the slope of the graph and the length of the wire. - 9.
+To determine the internal resistance of a cell by a potentiometer. - 10.
 From a potentiometer set up, measure the fall in potential (i.e. pd) for increasing lengths of a constantan wire, through which a steady current is flowing; plot a graph of pd (V) versus length (l).
 Calculate the potential gradient of the wire and specific resistance of its material.
 Q (i) Why is the current kept constant in this experiment?
 Q (ii) How can you increase the sensitivity of the potentiometer?
-Q (iii) How can you use the above results and measure the emf of a cell? - 13.
+Q (iii) How can you use the above results and measure the emf of a cell? - 11.
 To verify the laws of combination of resistances (series and parallel) using metre bridge.